-"Mutual Holding Company Plan" or "Plan" shall each mean the mutual holding company plan approved by the MMIC Board of Directors and attached hereto as Attachment A, including all Exhibits thereto.
+"Plan" shall mean the amended and restated mutual holding company plan approved by the MMIC Board of Directors on October 18, 2002 and attached hereto as Attachment A, including all Exhibits thereto.

-"Person" means an individual, partnership, firm, association, corporation, jointstock company, limited liability company, limited liability partnership, trust, government, government agency, state or political subdivision of a state, public or private corporation, board of directors, association, estate, trustee, or fiduciary, or any similar entity.
+"Person" means an individual, partnership, firm, association, corporation, joint-stock company, limited liability company, limited liability partnership, trust, government, government agency, state or political subdivision of a state, public or private corporation, board of directors, association, estate, trustee, or fiduciary, or any similar entity.